-Chilli sauce, chilli oil, Worcestershire sauce and fish sauce vinegar – all the essential condiments.
+Chilli sauce, chilli oil, Worcestershire sauce and fish sauce vinegar are all the essential condiments for dim sum.

-Prawn and chive dumplings £4.20 – these are one of my favourite and most essential dim sum order and if chefs get them wrong then there’s no hope.
-Here, however they’re good as the prawns encased in translucent wraps are as succulent as can be and the aromatic chives as fresh as can be.
+Prawn and chive dumplings £4.20 – these are one of my favourites and are an essential dim sum item to order.
+If a dim sum chef gets them wrong then there’s no hope!
+Here, however, they are do them well as the pert prawns wrapped in translucent pastry are as succulent as can be, and there plenty aromatic chives stuffed in to make your palate sing.

-Pork and radish dumplings £3.80 or chiu chow fun gor (in Cantonese) is good.
+Pork and radish dumplings £3.80 or chiu chow fun gor (in Cantonese) are compelling too.
 All the ingredients are clear and identifiable which are enhanced by 5 spice.
 I love them.

-Har gau £4.20 – succulent prawns seasoned with white pepper, sesame oil and diced bamboo shoots enveloped in translucent wrapper.
+Har gau £4.20 – succulent prawns seasoned with white pepper, sesame oil and diced bamboo shoots in translucent sticky wrappers.
 It’s pure crack.

 Prawn cheung fun £5.20.
-The prawns I know will be good as I’m sure they are from the same stock as the dumplings.
+The prawns are good as seemingly, they are from the same stock as the dumplings.
 The wrapper seasoned in house blended soy is soft and silken as it should be.

 Generous amounts of purple yam filling here.

 Vietnamese spring rolls £4.20.
-The indicator that of how good these fried treats can be is the value it brings from the sum of it’s parts.
+The indicator of how good these fried treats can be is the value it brings from the sum of it’s parts.
 Its a case in point with these as there are plenty of well seasoned prawns, minced pork and mushrooms.
 My slight grumble was that the wrapper could have been crispier.

 Kai Lan with ginger £10.80.
-If I was being finicky which I will be as I’m a paying customer these albeit delicious could have benefited with less cooking to retain those naturally crunchy sweet qualities.
+If I was being finicky (I’m a paying customer after all!), these could have benefited with less cooking to retain the naturally sweet qualities of the vegetable.

 Stuffed bean curd rolls £3.80 – with these it’s all about the bean curd wrapper skin which provides the perfect little container for all the fresh ingredients.
 There’s pork, prawns, wood ear shrooms and other julienned vegetables which all taste fresh – perhaps a drizzle more of sauce would have lifted them as they were a wee bit parched.

 Spicy chickens feet £3.80.
-You can’t have dim sum without ordering these, you won’t be disappointed too as they carry loads of flavour.
+You can’t have dim sum without ordering these.
+I wasn’t to be disappointed as they carried loads of flavour.